pSpaces/Programming-with-Spaces/README.md

 - `mode' is the code identifying the kind of used interaction.
 - `response` is one of `GET_RESPONSE`, `GETP_RESPONSE`, `GETALL_RESPONSE`, `QUERY_RESPONSE`, `QUERY_RESPONSE`, `QUERYALL_RESPONSE`.
 - `source` identifies the requester.
-- `session` is a unique session identifier used by the source to distinguish requests.
+- `session` is a unique session identifier used by the source to distinguish requests (if mode is `CONN` this field is optional).
 - `target` is a global identifier that identifies the target space.
 - `template` is the template to be considered.